-PLEASE NOTE: This course fulfills the prerequisite or required companion training for all TREM training sessions
+PLEASE NOTE: This course fulfills the prerequisite/required companion training for all TREM training workshops

 This introductory level course provides a description of trauma and its impact on individuals seeking behavioral health & other human services.
 The prevalence of these issues is discussed and the course reviews the developmental, physiological, experienced trauma can remain affected, and how they present in behavioral health settings.